Can You Take HRT If You’re Still Having Periods? | Clear Hormone Facts

 Understanding Hormone Replacement Therapy (HRT) and Menstruation

-Hormone Replacement Therapy (HRT) is primarily used to alleviate symptoms associated with menopause, such as hot flashes, night sweats, mood swings, and vaginal dryness.
-It involves supplementing the body with estrogen, progesterone, or a combination of both to balance declining hormone levels.
+Hormone Replacement Therapy (HRT) is primarily used to alleviate symptoms associated with menopause and perimenopause, such as hot flashes, night sweats, mood changes, sleep disruption, and vaginal dryness.
+It involves supplementing the body with estrogen, progesterone, or a combination of both to balance changing hormone levels.
 However, the question arises: Can you take HRT if you’re still having periods?
-The answer isn’t a simple yes or no; it depends on several factors including age, menstrual cycle regularity, and underlying health conditions.
+The answer isn’t a simple yes or no; it depends on several factors including age, menstrual cycle regularity, symptoms, uterus status, contraception needs, and underlying health conditions.

 How Does HRT Affect Menstrual Cycles?

-For women who are still menstruating, adding estrogen alone without progesterone increases the risk of endometrial hyperplasia — a thickening of the uterine lining that can lead to abnormal bleeding or increase cancer risk.
-Therefore, combined HRT (estrogen plus progesterone) is usually recommended for those with an intact uterus who still have periods.
+For women who are still menstruating and have an intact uterus, adding estrogen alone without progesterone increases the risk of endometrial hyperplasia — a thickening of the uterine lining that can lead to abnormal bleeding and may increase cancer risk.
+Therefore, combined HRT, meaning estrogen plus a progestogen, is usually recommended for those with a uterus.
+The American College of Obstetricians and Gynecologists explains hormone therapy for menopause by noting that estrogen-only therapy can thicken the uterine lining, while adding progestin lowers this risk.

 The effect on menstrual bleeding varies widely:

-• Initial irregular bleeding: Spotting or breakthrough bleeding is common when starting HRT during menstruation.
+• Initial irregular bleeding: Spotting or breakthrough bleeding can happen when starting HRT, especially during perimenopause.

-Close monitoring by a healthcare provider is essential to adjust hormone doses and ensure safety.
+Close monitoring by a healthcare provider is essential to adjust hormone doses, review bleeding patterns, and ensure safety.

 The Role of Progesterone in Protecting the Uterus